-Greater London has more than 1,000 conservation areas, and so the chances of living in one are quite high.
-In fact, some London boroughs such as Islington, Westminster or Kensington & Chelsea have very few streets that are not within a conservation area.
-We are therefore frequently approached by prospective clients who wonder if and how living in a conservation area will affect their home extension plans.
+Extending in conservation areas is not quite the marathon process you might think it is.
+Actually, if you do live in one, you are not alone.
+Greater London has more than 1,000 conservation areas, and so the chances your home being in one are quite high.
+In fact, some London boroughs such as Islington, Westminster or Kensington and Chelsea have very few streets that are not within a conservation area.
+As a result, we are frequently approached by prospective clients who wonder if and how living in a conservation area will affect their home extension plans.

-In short conservation areas do affect planning a little.
-As with any planning application, there are planning restrictions you have to bear in mind, and being in a conservation area usually just means you have a few more hoops to jump through.
+In short, conservation areas do affect planning a little.
+As with any planning application, there are restrictions you have to bear in mind.
+Simply put, being in a conservation area usually means you have a few more hoops through which to jump.
 However, the good news is, that with an experienced Design Team to guide you along the way, and with some careful design considerations, you’ll have no problem getting approval for a scheme you love, regardless of your location!